johnwanjema/passwordlocker/README.md

 ## Description

-{application that will help us manage our passwords and even generate new passwords for us.}
+{This is an application that will help us manage our passwords and even generate new passwords for us.}

 ## Setup/Installation Requirements